quiltdata/quilt/README.md

 Visit [docs.quiltdata.com](https://docs.quiltdata.com/).
 Or [browse the docs on GitHub](/docs/SUMMARY.md).

-# Quilt is a data registry
+# Manage data like code
 Quilt provides versioned, reusable building blocks for analysis in the form of _data packages_.
 A data package may contain data of any type or size.
 In spirit, Quilt does for data what package managers and Docker registries do for code: provide a centralized, collaborative store of record.

 ## Getting started tutorial